skirmess/zfs-snapshot/README.md

 - whenever a new filesystem is created it must be configured with ZFS properties (inherited properties are ignored) and the daemon must be restarted
 - does only support push mode for backups, not the architecturally more secure pull mode
+- runs as daemon and automatically starts destroying expired snapshots on system boot - which can leave you with no snapshots if the system wasn't powered up for e.g. 6 month

 ## Snapshot Creation